 IPBES Second Global Assessment: Call for Public Comment

 The first IPBES Global Assessment to include a chapter on Indigenous and local knowledge.
-Gabriel Nemogá invites the network to contribute biocultural perspectives to the public review of the draft assessment.
+Gabriel Nemogá sees an opportunity to move beyond the nature–culture divide, inviting the network to contribute a more relational and plural framing to the public review of the draft assessment.

 Learn more →